17 best AV upgrades on a budget

 It's obvious, but still worth pointing out.
 The speaker cabinets of most TVs simply aren't big enough to offer much quality in the way of sound.
 Some sets have soundbars built-in, but they're in a minority.
 So, a hugely effective way to boost your enjoyment of TV and film is to buy a soundbar – even a modestly priced one, such as the JBL Bar Studio, can make a difference to dialogue and sound effects.

 If you're happy to spend a little more, you can pick up something like the What Hi-Fi?
 Award-winning Sonos Beam which adds multi-room functionality as well as impressive surround sound.
+Slightly over budget but the next level up for sound is the Dali Katch One.
 Read our buying guide to the best soundbars as well as our soundbars deals page.

 9. Buy a subwoofer